All Episodes

 I'm going to achieve that number by doing the following.

-I'm going to buy uh one-sixth of that amount every first of every month starting October 1st, uh, six months out with the equal dollar amount.
+I'm going to buy one sixth of that amount every first of every month, starting October 1st, six months out with the equal dollar amount.

 That's called dollar cost averaging.

-So if the market is at 48 the first, you know, October 1st, and then it's at 40 on um, you're buying more when the price is down, and you're buying less when the price is higher.
+So if the market is at 48 the first, you know, October 1st, and then it's at 40 on November 1st, you're buying more when the price is down and you're buying less when the price is higher.

 Doesn't make it true.

-He's been really you know right on most of the time, blah, blah, blah, blah.
+He's been really right on most of the time, blah, blah, blah, blah.

-Uh I think you're smart to just dollar cost average in, get that 5%, be happy, be safe, do whatever makes you happy if you're a stock investor, real estate investor, you know, run cattle drill oil wells.
+But as messed up as the financial system is and with the gold silver ratio where it is and with the physical market taking control over the paper markets right now and continue to do so, I think you're smart to just dollar cost average in, get that 5%, be happy, be safe, do whatever makes you happy for a stock investor, real estate investor, run cattle, drill oil wells.

 I don't care.

-I'm free market thinker, you know, you do what makes you happy, but I think you're making a huge mistake if you are in uh position where you can afford to invest and you're not positioning yourself in the eight metals position if you don't have any right now.
+But I think you're making a huge mistake if you are in a position where you can afford to invest and you're not positioning yourself in a metals position if you don't have any right now.

-So get some, but don't bet the farm that you know it's gonna go to 100 just because I think it will.
+So get some, but don't bet the farm that, you know, it's going to go to 100 just because I think it will.

 Okay.